How High Do Planes Fly?

 A look at the reasons that a passenger aircraft’s engines might fail . . .

-Any engine failure is a very rare occurrence, and a double engine failure extremely improbable.
+Any engine failure on a passenger jet is a very rare occurrence, and a double engine failure is extremely improbable.
 But is has happened.
+Both bird strikes, and fuel starvation could cause both engines to shut down.
+If a plane loses all its engines at a typical crusing altitude of 36,000, it could still glide for up to 60 miles.
 Here are some of the factors which have caused double engine failures in the past.

 Birds can be very hazardous to aircraft.
 Flying through a flock of geese caused both engines to fail on US Airways Flight 1549 in 2009 that subsequently landed in the Hudson river in New York.
 A similar incident occurred in 2008 when Ryanair flight 4102 suffered around 90 individual bird strikes when flying through a flock of starlings on final approach into Rome Ciampino airport.
 Despite losing both the 737’s engines, the crew managed to land the aircraft on the runway.
 The aircraft was written off.
 There is a little a pilot can do to avoid birds other than try to manoeuvre the aircraft around them, but they often seen to late to attempt this.